serraict/serraict.github.io/_posts/learn/2019-01-12-liberating-structures-workshop.md

  * Use liberating structures to completely revamp the morning session of a SAFe PI planning event.
    And whilst at it - why not run the entire event using Liberating Structures.
+   You can find my ideas [on a Liberating PI Planning Structure Trello board].
  * Use Liberating Structures to support some [XSCALE practices].
    That sounds like a powerful combination.
  * Create a list of links of posts on the Immersion Workshop.